 Go to your public library.
 Libraries are amazing storehouses of knowledge.
 The chances of finding something fascinating and enriching are high!

 Read read read!
 Find something new to inspire you.
-Blog
+Blog about it.

 You're going to be asked about it at interviews